November 4, 2021

 Positive covenants require positive or affirmative action.
 For example, to fence or to keep in repair.
 Alternatively, restrictive or negative covenants require the person not to do something.

-The purpose of a covenant is to benefit a third party.
+The purpose of a covenant is to benefit others.
 For example, a fellow leaseholder or a neighbour in a housing development.
+The idea behind them is to create a pleasant place to live for all, with covenants typically applying equally to all residents in the block.

-Firstly, it’s important that you check the terms of your lease or freehold title very carefully, ideally before you decide to sublet your property.
-Some leases don’t allow subletting.
+Regardless of the term or intent of the letting, it’s important that you check the terms of your lease or freehold title very carefully, ideally before you decide to sublet your property.
+Some leases don’t allow subletting at all regardless of duration/type.
 Check for any restrictive covenants limiting what you can and can’t do.

 If there are restrictions, you will need to ask for written consent from the freeholder to allow you to sublet your property.
 They may require you to pay a fee for this.